For The Love of Pete

 “No, sir,” I shot back, feeling my cheeks burn hot and hoping my smile wasn’t too bright.
 I slid my gaze around the room.
 “Just dazzled by all the goodies on display.”

 “So, are you going to take the last gift and hope it’s something fabulous?”
 Jazlynn chimed in, raising her glass in a toast, showing off the sparkly bangle on her wrist she’d opened.
-She gave me another nudge that pushed me into the center of the room.
-“Or is there something that’s already caught your eye?”

-Something had.
 Oh, how something had.

 But could I do it?